House prices holding in North Long Beach

 Los Angeles and Long Beach have agreed to fund a $25,000 reward for anyone providing

-information on Islas’ whereabouts.
-Call Long Beach Police Department Collision Investigation Detail at (562) 570-7355 or call1-800-222-TIPS (8477),or download the "P3 TIPS" app to your smartphone if you have any information you could provide to the police.
+information leading to the capture of the suspect.
+Call LBPD Collision Investigation Detail at (562) 570-7355 or call1-800-222-TIPS (8477), or download the "P3 TIPS" app to your smartphone if you have any information that can help.

 Octavio Montano Islas,